sttp/Specification/Sections/DataPointStructure.md

 ## Data Point Sequence Identifier

+For large buffers or strings being sent that span multiple data points, a new session based identifier needs to be established that represents the sequence.
+This is needed since different values for the same `DataPointKey.uniqueID` could overlap during interleave processing.

 For data that needs to be transmitted with a defined sequence identifier, the `DataPoint.flags` must include the `StateFlags.Sequence` flag.

 When using the raw encoding scheme, the sequence identifier, which is defined as a `uint32`, must be serialized into the `DataPoint.state` data in big-endian order following any defined `DataQualityFlags`, `TimeQualityFlags` or timestamp.